-The fair value of cash is measured using Level 1 inputs.
-The carrying values of receivables, accounts payable and accrued liabilities, income taxes payable, notes payable, and due to related parties approximate their respective fair values due to the short term nature of these instruments.
+The fair value of cash and restricted cash is measured using Level 1 inputs.
+The carrying values of receivables, accounts payable and accrued liabilities, notes payable, and due to related parties approximate their respective fair values due to the short-term nature of these instruments.
+The fair value of convertible debentures approximates fair value as it is discounted using a market rate of interest.